 Summary Report for:

-29-2034.00 - Radiologic Technologists
+29-2034.00 - Radiologic Technologists and Technicians

-Take x rays and CAT scans or administer nonradioactive materials into patient's blood stream for diagnostic purposes.
-Includes technologists who specialize in other scanning modalities.
+Take x-rays and CAT scans or administer nonradioactive materials into patient's bloodstream for diagnostic or research purposes.
+Includes radiologic technologists and technicians who specialize in other scanning modalities.

 The occupation code you requested, 29-2034.01 (Radiologic Technologists), is no longer in use.
-In the future, please use 29-2034.00 (Radiologic Technologists) instead.
+In the future, please use 29-2034.00 (Radiologic Technologists and Technicians) instead.

-Tasks | Tools & Technology | Knowledge | Skills | Abilities | Work Activities | Work Context | Job Zone | Education | Interests | Work Styles | Work Values | Related Occupations | Wages & Employment | Job Openings | Additional Information
+Tasks | Technology Skills | Tools Used | Knowledge | Skills | Abilities | Work Activities | Detailed Work Activities | Work Context | Job Zone | Credentials | Interests | Work Styles | Work Values | Related Occupations | Wages & Employment | Job Openings | Additional Information

 - Use radiation safety measures and protection devices to comply with government regulations and to ensure safety of patients and staff.